vip-workshop/vip-workshop.github.io/index.md

 The Violence, Instability, and Peace (VIP) Workshop is a virtual forum for scholars studying conflict, protest, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
 The workshop is open to scholars from political science and related disciplines (e.g., sociology, economics, psychology, communication), and from across subfields.

-# Submissions

-If you are interested in presenting your work in the spring semester of 2026, or participating in a VIP event at APSA, please apply [here](https://forms.gle/Xz8vrW77sdoKY1Zr8) by **December 10th**, 11:59 pm EST.

 # Workshop Information

 Sign up [here](https://groups.google.com/g/vip-workshop/?pli=1) to join our Google groups to receive emails with updates directly.
 Or follow us on [bluesky](https://bsky.app/profile/vipworkshop.bsky.social).